diku-dk/su-guides/guides/ReportFormatting.md

 The description of how to set up the package on Overleaf or your local computer can be found after `Using su.sty`.

 # Using su.sty
 ### **When using su.sty you must never change su.sty and how the paper is set up.
-In the case that let us say the margins get smaller or the font size gets smaller than allowed, then you will fail your assignment.**
+In the case that let us say the margins or the font size gets smaller than allowed, then you will fail your assignment.**

 You can start with a `main.tex` as follows: